 Have fun with it – that’s your job too.

-I’m curious – have you ever been in a situation where your co-star or co-worker was checked out?
+Have you ever been in a situation where your co-star or co-worker checked out?

 How did you deal with it?